awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon RDS DB instance outage or reboot<a name="CHAP_Troubleshooting.Reboots"></a>

 A DB instance outage can occur when a DB instance is rebooted\.
 It can also occur when the DB instance is put into a state that prevents access to it, and when the database is restarted\.
-A reboot can occur when you either manually reboot your DB instance or change a DB instance setting that requires a reboot before it can take effect\.
+A reboot can occur when you manually reboot your DB instance\.
+A reboot can also occur when you change a DB instance setting that requires a reboot before it can take effect\.

  A DB instance reboot occurs when you change a setting that requires a reboot, or when you manually cause a reboot\.
-A reboot can occur immediately if you change a setting and request that the change take effect immediately or it can occur during the DB instance's maintenance window\.
+A reboot can occur immediately if you change a setting and request that the change take effect immediately\.
+Or it can occur during the DB instance's maintenance window\.

  A DB instance reboot occurs immediately when one of the following occurs:
-+ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0 and set **Apply Immediately** to `true`\.
++ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0\.
+You then set **Apply Immediately** to `true`\.
 + You change the DB instance class, and **Apply Immediately** is set to `true`\.
 + You change the storage type from **Magnetic \(Standard\)** to **General Purpose \(SSD**\) or **Provisioned IOPS \(SSD\)**, or from **Provisioned IOPS \(SSD\)** or **General Purpose \(SSD\)** to **Magnetic \(Standard\)**\.